hheydaroff/RooFlow-Cookiecutter/README.md

 - Remember previous conversations and decisions
 - Access project-specific knowledge and configurations
-- Adapt to different development modes (coding, architecture planning, debugging, etc.)
+- Adapt to different development modes defined in your project
 - Provide more consistent and relevant assistance

 This template provides everything you need to quickly set up a new project with RooFlow integration and modern Python tooling via UV.